vitamins to balance hormones in females

 B vitamins are really important for making and keeping hormones in balance.
 Let’s break it into the best B vitamins to add to your supplementation stack.

-• Vitamin B3, also called niacin, helps produce stress and sex hormones.
+• Vitamin B3 , also called niacin, helps produce stress and sex hormones.

 • Vitamin B6 helps make serotonin and dopamine, which handle stress and balance estrogen and progesterone.

 • Vitamin B12 is crucial for keeping your energy up and making red blood cells.
+It also supports the thyroid gland and its hormone production.

 b vitamins benefits